TheWeion/weion.dev/README.md

 ### netlify.toml

-- [x] Added Cloudflare proxy link to `script-src` to allow for CSS optimisations.
+- [x] Added Cloudfront proxy link to `script-src` to allow for CSS optimisations.

 - [x] Implemented post-processing and Search Engine Optimisations on Netlify - Updated CSP to allow media from cloudflare.